bogdanvuk/pygears/docs/manual/install.rst

 Windows
 -------

-PyGears has been tested to work on Windows 7 with `Python 3.6.6 <https://www.python.org/ftp/python/3.6.6/python-3.6.6.exe>`_ and installed via `PyCharm <https://www.jetbrains.com/pycharm/>`_.
+PyGears has been tested to work on Windows 7 and Windows 10 with `Python 3.6.6 <https://www.python.org/ftp/python/3.6.6/python-3.6.6.exe>`_ and installed via `PyCharm <https://www.jetbrains.com/pycharm/>`_.
 Currently PyGears does not support co-simulation with third-party RTL simulators on Windows.

+However co-simulation with Verilator can be achived using `CygWin <https://cygwin.com/>`_.
+Installing open-source tools Verilator and GTKWave using `CygWin <https://cygwin.com/>`_ is explained on the ``ZipCPU blog <https://zipcpu.com/blog/2017/07/28/cygwin-fpga.html>`_.
+Depending on the version you might need to add ``gcc-g++`` to CygWin packages as well as the appropriate Python version and need not prefix some commands with ``sudo``.
+Important: co-simulation tests must be ran with Python from the CygWin environment, not from Windows.

 Linux
 -----